-Poems for travelers and their descendants.
+Poems for migrants and their descendants.
 The Poetry Collection "We Who Live At The Border", from the book "Identity and belonging".
 Can be used as conversational and reflectional tools.

 are new reunions.